LordKBX/wuxiaworld_export_ebook/README.md

 ### Prerequisites

 As mentioned before this script was written for Python >=3.4.x.
-Additionally the Python image library (Pillow), lxml and Beautifulsoup4 are required.
+Additionally PyQt4, lxml and Beautifulsoup4 are required.
-To install all dependencies just use the console to navigate into the project folder and write
+To install all dependencies just use the console to navigate into the project folder and write For PyQt4 on windows use the package at this address https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyqt4

 ```
 pip install -r requirements.txt